Town to Trail in Gordonsville

 Fundraising continues, and volunteers raised almost $70,000 (mostly from bake sales) for a new pool.
 Soon, the acquisition phase went on to attract about $700,000 in private, municipal, and state funding (from the Virginia Outdoors Foundation’s Open-Space Lands Preservation Trust Fund).

 2019 brought the addition of another parcel, a vacant lot at 204 Allen Street, which PEC purchased with contributions from community donors.
 PEC also purchased an adjacent parcel at 304 Market Street.
-Both of these parcels, totaling approximately 2 acres, will be donated to the Town.
+Both of these parcels, totaling approximately 2 acres, were transferred to the Town in spring 2023 after being placed under conservation easement.

 All of these acquisitions, located within the block between Fireman’s Fairgrounds and Verling Park, strengthen the original Gordonsville Visions concept.